babel/babel/CI_OPTIMIZATION_ANALYSIS.md

 ## Context

-We analyzed the Babel CI workflow performance using GitHub Actions API data and identified a critical inefficiency in the `runtime-interop` job.
-The analysis was conducted on multiple successful CI runs to understand the timing bottlenecks.
+We analyzed the Babel CI workflow performance based on it history of runs through GitHub API data and identified a few inefficiency in the `runtime-interop` job.
+The analysis was conducted on multiple successful CI runs in the past to understand the timing bottlenecks.

 ### Performance Analysis Results

 **Historical Performance Data:**
 - **Average total runtime**: 120.3 seconds (2.0 minutes)
 - **Runtime range**: 111-125 seconds across analyzed runs
-- **Data source**: GitHub Actions API analysis of runs `16235987945`, `16218632711`, and `16078408436`
+- **Data source**: Analysis of runs `16235987945`, `16218632711`, and `16078408436`

 ### The Problem